Temporary vs. Permanent Injunctions: Key Differences

 Legal Standards for Temporary Injunctions

-2. Irreparable harm: The movant must show that they will suffer harm that cannot be adequately remedied by monetary damages.
+- Irreparable harm: The applicant must prove that harm cannot be remedied by damages.

 Examples of Temporary Injunctions

-• A victim of domestic violence obtaining a restraining order to ensure immediate protection.
+- A victim obtaining a restraining order for immediate safety.

 Permanent Injunctions